Thermomix Macarons

 Instructions

-• In the mixing bowl of Thermomix weight almond flour and powdered sugar.
-Cover mixing bowl with lid and measuring cup.
+• In the mixing bowl of Thermomix weigh almond flour and powdered sugar.
+Cover the mixing bowl with a lid and measuring cup.
 Blitz 10 seconds/speed 10.
-Transfer flour mixture into a large mixing bowl and set aside.
+Transfer the flour mixture into a large mixing bowl and set aside.

 • Clean the mixing bowl thoroughly.
-You can also use paper towel with some vinegar to wipe bowl and lid.
+You can also use a paper towel with some vinegar to wipe the bowl and lid.ย

 Whisk 2 min/37C/Speed 3.5 no measuring cup.

-• Remove lid and scrape down the sides of Thermomix bowl with spatula.
+• Remove the lid and scrape down the sides of the Thermomix bowl with a spatula.ย

 • Whisk again 2 min/37C/Speed 3.5 no measuring cup.
-While whisking, slowly add granulated sugar mixture through the lid.
+While whisking, slowly add the granulated sugar mixture through the lid.ย

 • Whisk again 2 min/Speed 3

-• Remove butterfly attachment form the Thermomix mixing bowl.
+• Remove the butterfly attachment from the Thermomix mixing bowl.

 • Add half of the meringue into almond mix and mix with spatula.